 - What sense of purpose / mission / duty guides you in your life?

 - Are you concerned about nuclear weapons?
-If so, why?
+Why or why not

 - What would you like to see the U.S. and other countries do with their nuclear weapons?

 - Do you see a path forward that leads us to a safer world?
-Might we someday live in a nuclear-free society?
+What is the role of nuclear weapons in that future world?

 - In one sentence, share what was most meaningful or valuable to you in the experience of this Living Room Conversation?